AntAptive/X-Logo-Replacer/README.md

 1. Check our [Releases page](https://github.com/AntAptive/x-logo-replacer/releases) to download the latest release.
 2. Download the CRX file and drop it into your browser's extensions page.
 Usually you can drop it anywhere.

-# If the extension fails to load or gets blocked by your browser
+## If the extension fails to load or gets blocked by your browser
 1. Download the source code ZIP instead of the CRX file.
-2. Delete the files `README.md` and `xLogoReplacerBanner.png`.
+2. Delete the files `README.md` and `xLogoReplacerBanner.png` from the root folder.
 3. Ensure your browser has Developer Mode on.
 Usually there's a tickbox on your browser's extension page.
 4. Extract the ZIP to a folder and load the extension "unpacked".